toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 Since this work was intermittent and low-paying, I often had to supplement my income by taking on side gigs.
 I wrote descriptions of fiber optic products, worked as an ineffective mover, and, for a brief spell, made lattes and smoothies at a coffee bar embedded in a Williamsburg, Brooklyn Whole Foods.

-Years of this activity served mostly to prove the economic in-viability of my dreams.
+Years of such activity served mostly to prove the economic in-viability of my ambitions.

 I was 28 when I found myself abruptly fired from an awful job doing legal research and stymied in all other attempts to find gainful employment.
 Broke and disappointed, I demurred to the reality that I would be happier doing something else.